Roger Joseph Boscovich: Early years

 Paola Bettera Bošković left nothing in writing but her sister wrote poetry in Italian.
 Ruđer's cousins and playmates, Antun Bošković and Franjo Bošković, grew up into good Latinists.
-His own brothers and sisters were all older than himself, except his sister Anica Bošković (1714–1804), two years his junior.
+His brothers and sisters were all older than himself, except his sister Anica Bošković (1714–1804), two years his junior.
 His eldest sister, Mare Bošković, nineteen years his senior, was the only member of the family to marry.
 His second sister, Marija Bošković, became a nun in the Ragusa Convent of St Catherine.
 His eldest brother, Božo Bošković (Boško, called Natale by Roger in private correspondence), thirteen years older, joined the service of the Ragusa Republic.
 Another brother, Bartolomej Bošković, born in 1700 and educated at the Jesuit school in Dubrovnik, left home when Ruđer was 3 to become a scholar and a Jesuit priest in Rome.
 He also wrote verse in both Latin and "Illyrian" (the Renaissance era name for Serbo-Croatian), but eventually burnt some of his manuscripts out of a scrupulous modesty.
 Another brother, Ivan (Đivo) Bošković, became a Dominican in a sixteenth-century monastery in Dubrovnik, whose church Ruđer knew as a child with its rich treasures and paintings by Titian and Vasari, still there today.
 Another brother, Petar (Pero) Bošković, six years his senior, became a poet like his grandfather.
-He was schooled by the Jesuits, then served as an official of the Republic and made his reputation as a translator of Ovid, Corneille's Cid and of Molière.
+He was schooled by the Jesuits, then served as an official of the Republic and made his reputation as a translator of Ovid, Corneille's Cid, and of Molière.
 A volume of his religious verse, Hvale Duhovne, was published in Venice in 1729.